OAltrock/safer-gambling-app/README.md

 `mysql -h localhost -u root -p -e "source ./init.sql"`

-**to set up the root password, create the tables and populate them with 100 examples (the password in the dev environment is: 'admin').**
+**to set up the root password and create the tables (the password in the dev environment is: 'admin').**

 **Terminal 1: Python - This executes Flask making the game have an API call:**

 `python app.py`

-**Terminal 2: React (the docker image will start the react app automatically making this step superflous) - This opens the react app.**
+**Terminal 2: React (the docker image will start the react app automatically making this step superfluous) - This opens the react app.**

 `npm start`

-**The 'start_game'-enpoint is protected in this version.
-For now, you need to login via Postman on the '/login'-endpoint (POST) using {"usermail": "jane.smith@example.com", "password": "password456"} as Body.
-With the JWT-token you get as return, you can access the '/start_game'-endpoint (GET).
-For this add an 'Authorization'-key with value: 'Bearer {JWT-token}' to the Postman Headers.**

-**Backend accessibility will be added to the frontend shortly.**
+**To login into the app use 'provisional admin' as username and 'admin' as password.**